aces/Loris/README.md

  * Package manager (for LINUX distributions)
  * Composer

-Composer should be installed with the --no-dev option.
+Composer should be installed with --no-dev option.
-Please consult the [LORIS Wiki Setup Guide](https://github.com/aces/Loris/wiki/Setup) page about this [Install process](https://github.com/aces/Loris/wiki/Install-Script) for more information not included in this Readme.
+Please consult the [LORIS Wiki Setup Guide](https://github.com/aces/Loris/wiki/Setup) for more information on this [Install process](https://github.com/aces/Loris/wiki/Install-Script) not included in this Readme.

 # Installation